 As a motorcyclist it goes without saying that a motorcycle is more physically demanding to that of driving an automobile.
 The abundance of fresh air and the rolling road can be so relaxing it may induce sleepiness and a dangerously passive approach to operating your motorcycle.
 You might think it impossible to fall asleep on a motorcycle, on short or long motorcycle rides – but many have!
 So here’s how to prepare and tips on how to prevent and overcome fatigue on motorcycle rides.

 Many factors can lead to drowsiness when riding – only to be awoken as your motorcycle encounters the shoulder of the road, a close call, or a fatal result.
-And many riders who’ve experienced falling asleep at the handlebars and lived to tell the tale – weren’t aware they were tired.
+And many riders who’ve experienced falling asleep at the handlebars, and lived to tell the tale – weren’t aware they were tired!

 Research shows that fatigue contributes highly to automobile accidents; fatigue is certainly a greater danger for a rider, for obvious reasons.
 And if you’re riding with other people it’s definitely a topic which needs to be discussed and accommodated as you plan your trip.
 Riders will have various requirements for rest depending on personal stamina.

 To prevent and overcome fatigue on motorcycle rides, follow a few of these basic guidelines.

 Unless you ride your motorcycle every day or take rides of three hours on most weekends, you may not be completely adapted to your bike.
 After a full day or two of riding, you will become acutely aware of muscles you’re using full-time to ride.
 You may be able to overcome some of this discomfort by properly setting up your bike and fitting components, such as a good after-market seat or cushion, which will aid to your comfort.
 Outside of adjustments, you need to give your body the chance to adapt.
 Taking breaks every 60 minutes, especially during the first few days of a long ride, will help you during this adjustment phase.